Establishing an open source policy: The first step to legal protection

 8. Policy review and revision

-Compare the generated allowed license list to the sample below to ensure it is correctly categorized by deployment method.
+Compare the generated allowed-license list against the sample below to confirm it is correctly categorized by distribution method.

 | License | Category | Internal Use | SaaS Distribution | App distribution | Embedded |